bentsherman/nf-boost/README.md

 - `onError`: Closure that is invoked when an exception is raised while handling an `onNext` event.
 It will not make further calls to `onNext` or `onComplete`.
 The `onError` method takes as its parameter the `Throwable` that caused the error.
 By default, the error is logged and the workflow is terminated.

 - `singleton`: Whether the output channel should be a value (i.e. *singleton*) channel.
 By default, it is determined by the source channel, i.e. if the source is a value channel then the output will also be a value channel and vice versa.

+<span>*</span> Multiple inputs are not supported.
+Operators with multiple inputs tend to be more complex and not amenable to abstraction.
+If you need to implement such an operator, you can implement it the "conventional" way in a plugin.

 ## Development